georgebvro/Stock-Price-Checker/README.md

 # Stock Price Checker

-This is the "Stock Price Checker" project, part of "Information Security" course on freeCodeCamp.
+This is the "Stock Price Checker" certification project, part of "Information Security" course on freeCodeCamp.

 Instructions for building the project can be found at https://freecodecamp.org/learn/information-security/information-security-projects/stock-price-checker